chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_configure_common_from_email.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 |chef private| sends emails for such things as password resets and organization invites.
-This is the email address that will be used as the originating address for these messages.
+The ``from_email`` setting configures the email address that will be used to send these messages.

-Note that this does not apply to notification emails---those will be sent using the defaults configured for the MTA of the server originating the email.
+.. note:: This setting does not configure notification emails.
+Notification emails are sent using mail transfer agent settings on the server from which a notification email originates.

-Default Value:
+For example, using the default value:

 .. code-block:: ruby

    donotreply@opscode.com

-For example:
+or:

 .. code-block:: ruby